microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0/Update-MgCommunicationPresence.md

 BODYPARAMETER <IMicrosoftGraphPresence>: presence
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[Activity <String>]`: The supplemental information to a user's availability.
-Possible values are Available, Away, BeRightBack, Busy, DoNotDisturb, InACall, InAConferenceCall, Inactive, InAMeeting, Offline, OffWork, OutOfOffice, PresenceUnknown, Presenting, UrgentInterruptionsOnly.
+Possible values are Available, Away, BeRightBack, Busy, DoNotDisturb, InACall, InAConferenceCall, Inactive,InAMeeting, Offline, OffWork,OutOfOffice, PresenceUnknown,Presenting, UrgentInterruptionsOnly.
   - `[Availability <String>]`: The base presence information for a user.
 Possible values are Available, AvailableIdle,  Away, BeRightBack, Busy, BusyIdle, DoNotDisturb, Offline, PresenceUnknown

 INPUTOBJECT <ICloudCommunicationsIdentity>: Identity Parameter